SavNov/Writing/Jason Grace/Jason Grace Brain Dump.md

 # Jason Grace Brain Dump
+"What are you going to do, Jason?"
+Octavian asked with the charm of a viper coaxing its prey into striking distance.
+"Turn you in."
+Jason said, flat and resolute.
+Jason had done it, beaten Octavian fair and square.
+Trial by combat, and he'd scored first blood with no help from the gods whatsover.
+Octavian wiped the blood off his lip where the sword's hilt had struck him.
+"By all means, child of Rome, let's walk into the light together.
+The thief of the First Cohort's eagle, and the assassin of Octavian, the Roman Senator.
+Treason for treason."
+Octavian smirked, offering his hands to Jason to be cuffed.
+Jason nearly did it, but Reyna stopped him.
+"Don't.
+This won't go the way you think it will.
+Octavian is powerful in the Senate."
+Jason stepped back, and sighed.
+"He is one senator.
+We have dozens."
+He argued, even though he knew she was right.
+Octavian was going to walk away from this.
+They had no choice.
+"Octavian's weapon of choice is the speech.
+In the Senate, he draws first blood nearly every day."
+Reyna confessed, staring at the beach sand.
+"So we let him walk away, then?
+Let him get away with stealing the First Cohort's eagle because it'll be my word against his?"
+Octavian looked at the strand of glass ten feet long behind him where that lightning bolt had struck the beach.
+"I knew you would be an eager martyr, Son of Jupiter."
+Octavian said in a deathly rasp.
+"Looking for a sword to fall on.
+A blade to put between yours."
+For just a second, lightning sparked in Jason's eyes, arced down to his fingertips and back again, before fizzling out as Jason regained control of his emotions.
+"It's called honor, Octavian.
+Not that you would know what that word even means."
+Jason said, voice calm and resolute.
+The three of them headed back towards the road, where Reyna's truck from her mom waited.
+She petted Argentum's snout affectionately.
+"Octavian thinks he's some kind of filha de lobo.
+But really… he's more like a filha de puta."
+She gave a small laugh.
+"The man wants to remove the gods from power, I want the same thing.
+If he wins, I secure myself a seat at the new table.
+If he loses, I gain soldiers, allegiance, and simply retreat back into the shadows."
+Nero said, tossing a grape into his mouth.
+"I win or lose a yacht on a bad day in Vegas.
+I'm not concerned."
+Jason eyed the man.
+"Wait, you mean Octavian?"
+Reyna sputtered in disbelief, Aurum wagging his puppy tail in unease.
+"No, I mean—" Nero said, then stopped himself.
+"Nevermind.
+Keep them separated, Jupiter says.
+And so I shall.
+If my plan succeeds, you will know exactly who I am referring to soon enough."
 Reyna approached from behind him.
 "You have served the Legion ten years now, Jason."
 She said amicably.
 Jason stiffened just a fraction.